 But the biggest category in this section is murder.
 Like elsewhere, murders in the Grand Canyon include gunshots and beatings.

 One particular case was very disturbing.

 In 1993, Richard Spangler shoved his wife off the ledge of the canyon.
 No one saw him, and he reported it as an accidental fall.

 Years earlier, in 1978, he murdered his first wife and two of his children.
 He escaped prosecution for that as well because he claimed it was a murder-suicide and they couldn’t prove otherwise.

-But thankfully, some investigators continued to work both cases, convinced Spangler was a serial killer. in 1999, while he had terminal cancer, they got him to admit to the murders.
+But thankfully, some investigators continued to work on both cases, convinced Spangler was a serial killer.
+In 1999, while he had terminal cancer, they got him to admit to the murders.
 He was sentenced to life in prison.
 He died of cancer two years later.

 I started writing this article thinking it would be a quick answer to a question that many people have.

 I didn’t expect it to affect me.
 But reading stories of people who made poor choices or who just happened to be in the wrong place at the wrong time was bound to, I guess.